Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/azure-cloud-services/README.md

 # Azure Cloud Services

-This repo contains the configuration for the Azure Cloud Services you will need to provision in order to use this software.
+This repo contains the configuration for the Azure Cloud Services needed to use this software.

 # Prerequisites